 Cautious on iron ore, copper and steel-making-coal miners - On the negative side, we believe that the infrastructure build-out in China that characterized the last 20 years has probably peaked, meaning that we are likely past peak demand for many of the base metals.
-We are very cautious about the mining stocks that provide the basic materials used in China's construction market.
+With China being such a large consumer of most raw materials, changes in its construction markets could swamp the effects of higher growth in the U.S. and Europe.
+As a result, we are very cautious about the mining stocks that provide the basic materials used in China's construction market.